 Columbia, SC 29201

-- All documents that are notarized in a foreign language must be accompanied by an English translation signed by the translator with the translator’s signature notarized.
+• All documents in a foreign language must be signed, notarized, and accompanied by an English translation signed by the translator with the translator’s signature notarized.
+When a foreign language translation of an English document requires an Apostille or authentication, the foreign translation must be signed by the translator and notarized.

 Certifications by Elected or Appointed Officials

-- The Secretary of State’s Office can verify the signature of any elected or appointed official whose signature is filed with the Office.
-The document must be signed by the elected official, NOT a Deputy or Assistant.
+• The Secretary of State’s Office can verify the signature of any elected or appointed official whose signature is filed with the Office.

-- Certified copies obtained from the county must bear the original signature of the elected official of that office (i.e. County Probate Judge or County Clerk of Court).
-Addresses and telephone numbers for County Government Offices are available at: http://www.sccounties.org/counties/default.aspx
+• Certified copies of documents obtained from the county must bear the original signature of the elected official of that office or authorized deputies and staff if their signatures and authorizations have been filed with the Secretary of State’s Office.

-- If the county official is not an elected or appointed one, his or her signature must be notarized.
+• If the county officer is not elected, appointed, or authorized by an elected or appointed official, his or her signature must be notarized.

 Certifications by Commissioned South Carolina Notaries Public